lotfio/conso/README.md

 ### :star: define command help
 - you can add help instruction to a command using the help method `->help(array $help)`
 - command help can be displayed using the `-h` or `--help` flags
-- help array must be an array of sub commands and options with their descriptions
+- help array must be an array of sub commands, options and flags with their descriptions
 ```php
 <?php
 // test command